wso2/docs-is/en/docs/learn/my-account.md

 ## Consent management

 WSO2 IS provides a comprehensive consent management solution that can be used to manage consents related to Identity and Access Management (IAM), and also to manage consents that belong to third party applications.
+For more information, see [Consent Management](../../learn/consent-management).
 **My Account** allows users to revoke or edit the consent given to applications registered in WSO2 IS.
 In order to edit or revoke application consents, refer to the instructions given below.

 ### Revoke consent